alhopasi/cyberProject/README.md

 ### Installation / run instructions:
 - Use java 8. (tested with openjdk version "1.8.0_232")
-- Download release, run with java -jar cyberSecurityProject OR download sourcecode, run with ./gradlew run
+- Download sourcecode (clone project), run with ./gradlew run
 - Open any browser to address: localhost:8080

 Note: Server does not use database file, instead the database is ran in memory, resetting on every run.